nadegegriesser/nadegegriesser.github.io/_posts/2015-12-26-Persistence-SpringData-EclipseLink.md

 ### Repository

 Thanks to Spring Data JPA there is no need to implement the repository.
-All you need is to extend the CrudRepository interface.
+All you need is to extend the CrudRepository interface and that's it : your repository can already find, save and delete entities.

 ```java
 @Transactional